Yas7777/Barrys/README.md

 ## Using the Program

-1. Open up your Terminal (On Mac – go to your finder and type "Terminal")
+1. Open up your Terminal (On Mac – go to your finder and type `Terminal`)

 2. Please check your relevant O/S to find your specific terminal instructions

 3. Make sure you have the g++ compiler installed on your Mac.
-You can check this by typing g++ --version in your terminal.
+You can check this by typing `g++ --version` in your terminal.

 4. Navigate to the directory containing the cpp file using the cd command.
-For example, if your code is in a folder on your desktop called "Project," you should type cd Desktop/Project/.
+For example, if your code is in a folder on your desktop called "Project," you should type `cd Desktop/Project/`.

-5. To compile the code, you can use the g++ command.
-If your source file is named barrys.cpp, type g++ -std=c++11 barrys.cpp -o barrys .
+5. To compile the code, you can use the `g++` command.
+If your source file is named barrys.cpp, type `g++ -std=c++11 barrys.cpp -o barrys`.
 This will compile barrys.cpp into an executable named barrys.

 6. Congrats!
 If there were no compilation errors, your code has been successfully compiled.
-Now, you can run the program by typing ./barrys.
+Now, you can run the program by typing `./barrys`.

 ## CLI Tool Menu Options